francisdavey/physics/planning/leibniz.md

 - We can do arithmetic (any real maths we like) on differentials (since they are variables) via "pulling back" again.
 - Pulling it together: dy/dx as a genuine ratio of differentials.
 By way of pulling back we can do maths with dy's and dx's so of course we can take the ratio (the hook / core claim of the whole piece)

-#### step 2 - parameter dependence and order of infinity - how to make sure your expressions are meaningful
+####  parameter dependence and order of infinity - how to make sure your expressions are meaningful
 - [ ] The parameter was arbitrary.
 Observe what happens to it in dy/dx.
 It vanishes.
 For equations dy =2dx it doesn't vanish but it doesn't matter (same dependency on both sides). (formal proof here or in a note?).
 - [ ] How to make sure that what we end up with has this magic property of not being dependent.
 Orders of infinity - a dimension system (PORTAL to ? )

-#### step
+#### Second order
-- [ ] Second order. use d on dy/dx with the quotient rule.
+- Second order. use d on dy/dx with the quotient rule.
 What you get isn't d^2y/dx^2.
 What went wrong?
-- [ ] If only dx^2 was zero.
+- If only dx^2 was zero.
 It would be if it was a constant variable.
 No reason to assume dx is the same throughout (picture).
 Leibniz also bothered.
 "Progression of variables"
-- [ ] Link this to parameter dependence.
-Can we do a parameter change for d^2y/dx^2 and discover the correction factor that way.  this is what makes higher order meaningful later) — status: idea
+- Link this to parameter dependence.
+Can we do a parameter change for d^2y/dx^2 and discover the correction factor that way.  this is what makes higher order meaningful later)
-- [ ] If we pick the progression of variables / parameter we can simplify expressions, but only to a certain extent.
+-  If we pick the progression of variables / parameter we can simplify expressions, but only to a certain extent.
-- [ ] That's why the "chain rule" is more complicated/doesn't work.
+-  That's why the "chain rule" is more complicated/doesn't work.
 You can't have two progressions being constant.
-- [ ] Conclusion: Why dy/dx can be treated just like a fraction (it is really a fraction from a very defensible point of view) but answers may be less useful if you don't respect the orders of infinity system — status: idea
+- Conclusion: Why dy/dx can be treated just like a fraction (it is really a fraction from a very defensible point of view) but answers may be less useful if you don't respect the orders of infinity system
-- [ ] FORMALISATION: Co-germs, co-germ differentials
+#### FORMALISATION: Co-germs, co-germ differentials
+- A variable is a co-germ.

 ## LOAD-BEARING
 - [ ] Epsilon-style definition of derivative, Lim epsilon->0 of 1/epsilon( f(x+ε) − f(x)) — it or something like it is needed no later than the definition of df, which will involve some kind of limit.
 We also need it if we want to contrast differentials v derivatives  — status: idea